Firelord777/duoDownloader/README.md

 A Firefox add-on to download a list of all the vocabulary learned on a certain language in Duolingo.

 # TO-DO
-- Develop options to parse the raw data to the following formats:
-  - Anki Cards
 - Possibility to load all words in the course from LocalStorage of Duolingo
 - Create a nice pop-up interface for the user

 - Make it manifest 3.0 compatible